Grace Kelly: Legacy

-Kelly appeared on the cover of the January 31, 1955, issue of the weekly magazine Time.
-The magazine hailed her as the top movie star who brought about "a startling change from the run of smoky film sirens and bumptious cuties".
-She was described as the "Girl in White Gloves" because she wore "prim and noticeable white gloves", and journalists often called her the "lady" or "Miss Kelly" for this reason.
-In appreciation of her work with Hitchcock in three of his films, Kelly later wrote a foreword to the book The Art of Alfred Hitchcock by Donald Spoto.
-Spoto also has written High Society: The Life of Grace Kelly, a biography published 25 years after her death.
+On January 31, 1955, Kelly appeared on the cover of Time.
+The magazine hailed her as the top movie star who brought about "a startling change from the run of smoky film sirens and bumptious cuties."
+She was described in the article as the "Girl in White Gloves", because she wore "prim and noticeable white gloves" (journalists often called her "Miss Kelly" or "the lady" for this reason).

+In appreciation for her work with Hitchcock in three of his films, Kelly wrote a foreword to the book The Art of Alfred Hitchcock by Donald Spoto.
+25 years after Kelly's death, Spoto published a biography of her life called High Society: The Life of Grace Kelly.

-In 1982, the Princess Grace Foundation-USA was established by her husband to continue the work she had done anonymously during her lifetime, assisting emerging theater, dance and film artists in America.
-Incorporated in 1982, PGF-USA is headquartered in New York City and is a tax-exempt, non-profit, publicly supported organization.
-The Princess Grace Awards, a program of the Princess Grace Foundation-USA, has awarded nearly 800 artists at more than 100 institutions in the U.S. with more than $15 million to date.
-The foundation also says it "holds the exclusive rights and facilitates the licensing of her name and likeness throughout the world."
-Her daughter Princess Caroline took over as president for both the Foundation and AMADE Mondiale after her death, with Prince Albert as vice president.
-The original Monaco branch of her foundation, named Fondation Princesse Grace, remains active and continues to provide direct aid to students and children within the Monaco and France regions.
+In 1982, Kelly's husband founded a non-profit in her memory, the Princess Grace Foundation-USA, to continue the work she did anonymously during her lifetime: assisting emerging theater, dance, and film artists in America.
+Through the Princess Grace Awards, the foundation has awarded over $15 million to 800 artists at more than 100 institutions in the U.S. The foundation also "holds the exclusive rights and facilitates the licensing of her name and likeness throughout the world."
+Kelly's daughter Princess Caroline took over as president of the Foundation and AMADE Mondiale, with Kelly's son Prince Albert as vice president.
+The original Monaco branch of her foundation, named Fondation Princesse Grace, continues to provide direct aid to students and children around Monaco and France.